-We made major improvements to the area where Interstate 5, SR 161 and SR 18 connect in Federal Way.
+We have made major improvements to the area where Interstate 5, SR 161 and SR 18 connect in Federal Way.
+More information regarding next steps for the this interchange will be available soon.

 The reconstruction includes replacing two cloverleaf ramps with flyover ramps, upgraded ramps and improved connections to and from I-5, SR 18 and SR 161.